 Top 10 Most Expensive & Cheapest Brooklyn Neighborhoods to Rent for 2019

-Now that December has rolled around, it's a great time to look at the numbers for the year.
+Now that January has rolled around, it's a great time to look at the numbers for the past year.

 The top 5 neighborhoods probably won't be a major surprise as the top 5 have not shifted much in the past few years.